Asano-Naoki/docker_laravel_minimum/README.md

 NOTE:
 The files and directories created with this command are owned by root user/group.
 In order to change the owner, use the -u option of the docker run command or run the chown command seperately.

 DB_HOST is referred by the name "mysql" instead of 127.0.0.1 in this docker-compose environment, so change the section in the .env file in you Laravel project directory.
+Besides, set DB_USERNAME and DB_PASSWORD properly(not root or blank).

 ```
 -DB_HOST=127.0.0.1
 +DB_HOST=mysql
+-DB_USERNAME=root
+-DB_PASSWORD=
++DB_USERNAME=test_user
++DB_PASSWORD=test_pass
 ```